By: Licensed Mold Assessor Brad Fishbein

 Gutters or other drainages like French drains can help push water away from home.

-While surface mold itself on baseboards is usually harmless, it could mean you have mold spores present on porous items such as carpeting or furniture.
+While surface mold itself on baseboards is usually harmless, it could mean you have mold spores present on porous items such as carpeting, furniture or other building materials.

 These types of mold spores can cause allergic reactions, such as a stuffy nose or sinus issues.